clbustos/dominanceAnalysis/README.md

 For Hierarchical Linear Models using *lme4*, you should provide a null model (see Luo and Azen, 2013).

-As an example, we use *npk* dataset, which contains information about a classical N, P, K (nitrogen, phosphate, potassium) factorial experiment on the growth of peas conducted on 6 blocks
+As an example, we use *npk* dataset, which contains information about a classical N, P, K (nitrogen, phosphate, potassium) factorial experiment on the growth of peas conducted on 6 blocks.

 ``` r
 library(lme4)